junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 *Cas?*

-His light condenses as his mind tuning into a calling.
+His light condenses as his mind tunes into a calling.

 *Cas, where are you?*